Restoration Options After a Tooth Extraction

 A dental bridge can be a stand-alone replacement and does not require a dental implant.
 It uses two crowns on either side of a false tooth that the dentist will fix to the patient's two teeth adjacent to the gap.
 This way, the false tooth can span the gap, restoring the look and function of their smile.

-Check out what others are saying about our dental services on Yelp: Tooth Extraction in Stoughton, MA
+Check out what others are saying about our dental services on Yelp: Tooth Extraction in Sharon, MA

 Restore your smile

 Tooth extractions are sometimes necessary to preserve the rest of one's oral health and are just as important as replacing a missing tooth.
 We offer tooth extraction and replacement services.
-Contact our Stoughton office today to schedule an appointment.
+Contact our Sharon office today to schedule an appointment.

 Recent Posts